snykk/CTF-WriteUps/PicoCTF/README.md

 3. `$ man cat`

 ### Solution
 The challenge gives us a link to download a certain data.
 We can use `wget` command to download data directly from terminal.
-After that, we get a file named "flags". try using `cat` command to show raw content of file, also we can use `string` command to get all readable content.
+After that, we get a file named "flag". try using `cat` command to show raw content of file, also we can use `string` command to get all readable content.
 And then, Voila we get the flag. easy start is it?

 ### Flag
 > picoCTF{s4n1ty_v3r1f13d_f28ac910}